October has been a pretty quiet month for us, a bit of rugby and lots of packing

 That weekend, Cameron played his first International game, with MRC taking on the Danish National Team.
 Kris and I watched the live stream and the boys took the win 32-10 - a very impressive result for one town's team against the national team.

 On the 12th, the boys played a rugby tournament in Frederiksberg.
-Kris had just had her shoulder surgery so we wasn't able to attend, but I caught the train across to Denmark with the boys.
+Kris had just had her shoulder surgery so she wasn't able to attend, but I caught the train across to Denmark with the boys.

 The boys both played two games against combined Danish teams: